 11. Host a playdate.
-Johns Hopkins School of Medicine Children’s Center provides useful resources and tips for parents and students coping with back-to-school anxiety, including hosting a playdate during the summer with a fellow student in order to start getting acclimated to being around classmates before the first day of school.
+Johns Hopkins School of Medicine Children’s Center provides useful resources and tips for parents and students coping with back-to-school anxiety, including hosting an after-school playdate with a fellow student in order to start getting acclimated to being around classmates before the first day of school.

 12. Review past successes.
-Although the previous school year may seem light years away, reviewing with your child his successful completion of the prior school year will help set him up for success in the coming year.
-Jessica Borelli, associate professor of psychology at University of California, Irvine, says reminding a student of their past achievements will help build confidence for the impending new school year.
+Although the previous school year may seem light-years away, reviewing with your child his successful completion of the prior school year will help set him up for success in the coming year.
+Jessica Borelli, associate professor of psychology at the University of California, Irvine, says reminding a student of their past achievements will help build confidence for the impending new school year.

 13. Have one last hurrah.
 Before the start of school, spend some quality time together as a family.
 Take a road trip, splurge on a fancy family meal, or have a surprise adventure.
 Arming kids with fond memories of what they did over the summer, aside from sleeping in or going to the beach or pool, will give them conversation starters with their peers and fuel them to get through the first few weeks and months of classes.